evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 ### 2.3 Canvas element

-Now we will create the HTML canvas element.
+Now we will create an HTML canvas element.
 As you might have guessed from its name, this element is used for drawing.

 * Replace "Hello World!" text in your HTML file with the following HTML code: